gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve metadata of a brand such as name, information, logo, banner, etc.
+Fetch metadata of a brand such as name, information, logo, banner, etc.

 *Returned Response:*